 The design of the Ciaz is based on the Suzuki Authentics concept which was showcased first at the 2014 Shanghai Motor Show in April and then shown in production form as the China- spec Alivio sedan.
 It gets an aggressive front fascia, with trapezoidal front grille that features ample amount of chrome.
 The sweptback headlights and the elongated hood further enhance its street presence.
 The side profile is a rather conservative affair but one that should work for Maruti Suzuki.
 It features delicately flared wheel arches, chrome door handles and a strong shoulder line which works well with the forward leaning stance of the car.

-The rear gets the now segment standard wrap around tail lamps which gives the car a premium look.
-The rear bumper is pretty large and includes integrated reflectors.
-Maruti Suzuki has also included a lip spoiler and chrome badges across all variants.
+At the rear, the Ciaz gets the now segment-standard wrap around tail lamps which lend the car a premium look.
+The rear bumper is large and includes integrated reflectors.
+There’s also a lip spoiler and chrome badges across all variants.

 Engine and Gearbox

 Maruti Suzuki is continuing with the 1.3-litre MultiJet diesel and the 1.4-litre K-Series petrol engine that is currently sold in a few of its existing models.
 While the diesel unit is found in quite a few models, the 1.4-litre petrol is only featured in the Ertiga MPV.
 The latter engine makes 92bhp of power and 130Nm of torque.
 The diesel engine, on the other hand, produces 90bhp of power and 200Nm of torque.

 As for the gearbox options, the Ciaz can be had with either a 5-speed manual or a 4-speed automatic gearbox.
 While the manual is available in both petrol and diesel variant, the 4-speed auto is limited to a select petrol variant.
 Considering these specifications, there is no denying the fact that the Ciaz is the least powerful car in the class, however, it is still potent enough for most occasions.